In Peak (2016), Anders Ericsson explains how to train to achieve mastery and expertise.

 Anders makes the point that the path to becoming a scientist might naturally screen for higher IQ.

-Which might be the case indeed (albeit I don’t think it’s the only cause for the correlation between IQ and the scientific profession).
+This might be the case indeed (albeit I don’t think it’s the only cause for the correlation between IQ and the scientific profession).

 In any case, the technique Anders uses of looking for exceptions to disprove a general rule should have no place in a scientific text.
 Especially one coming from such an esteemed author.